5 min read · The beginner explainer · Last updated 14 May 2026

 assets/folder with templates Claude can fill in.

 For your first skill, you will not need any of those.
-One file.
-One folder.
-Done.
+It is one file in one folder, and that is the whole thing.

 A dozen skills you could build today